by Joe Tracy, Editor of Theme Park Magazine

 Themed and immersive experiences come in all shapes and sizes, and now one has taken it to new depths – Deep Dive Dubai.

 Deep Dive Dubai created a large underwater city for scuba divers to explore while obliterating the Guinness World Records for the “deepest swimming pool for diving.”
-The pool has a depth of 196 feet and holds more than 3.5 million gallons of warm purified water for guests to experience.
+The pool has a depth of 196 feet and holds over 3.5 million gallons of warm purified water for guests to experience.

 The Deep Dive Dubai Experience

-Some of the wonders divers will discover in the “sunken city” include:
+Some wonders divers will discover in the “sunken city” include:

 Only guests with diving certification can be a part of the scuba diving exploration.
 The diving depth a guest can go to depends on the level of certification.
 All divers, regardless of experience, must do their first dive with a professional dive guide.

-Guests not scuba-dived certified can do freediving with a mask, fins, and snorkel.
-The experience also allows guests without certification to vicariously enjoy the experience by watching divers at various depths through windows contained throughout the outer shell of the set design.
-Events with up to 100 people, complete with catering, can be held at the facility.
+Guests not scuba-dived certified can do free diving with a mask, fins, and snorkel.
+The experience also allows guests without certification can vicariously experience it by watching divers at various depths through windows contained throughout the outer shell of the set design.
+Events with up to 100 people can be held at the facility, complete with catering.
 There’s a cafe on-site with coffee, sandwiches, snacks, and juices.

 Those wanting to learn scuba diving and become certified can take lessons at the facility.

 The outside of Deep Dive Dubai looks like an oyster in order to celebrate the United Arab Emirates (UAE) history as a pearl diving nation.

 Appealing to more than divers, Deep Dive Dubai has also turned its underwater city into a state-of-the-art “underwater” film studio.
 The pool and facility contain 164 lights, 56 underwater cameras, a video wall, and an editing studio.